muji786/spring2022-dynamic-web-development/README.md

 * Lynda.com Learning (Free access through NYU) [http://www.nyu.edu/lynda]

+## CODE OF CONDUCT
+Please read and review the ITP/IMA Code of Conduct[https://github.com/ITPNYU/ITP-IMA-Code-of-Conduct/blob/main/README.md].
+The Code of Conduct will be reviewed and discussed as part of the course introduction.

+The ITP/IMA Code of Conduct is an evolving work-in-progress document that establishes and communicates the commitment of the ITP/IMA community to uphold a key set of standards and obligations that aim to make ITP/IMA an inclusive and welcoming environment.

 ### STATEMENT OF ACADEMIC INTEGRITY
 Plagiarism is presenting someone else’s work as though it were your own.
 More specifically, plagiarism is to present as your own: A sequence of words quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.